7k2mpa/FileMaintenace/README.md

 ### StopService.ps1 / StartService.ps1 / ChangeServiceStatus.ps1

 Start and stop Windows service.
 These scripts are same.
-Difference of scripts are only one line at the parameter section.
+Difference of them is only one line at the parameter section.

 ### ChangeIISstate.ps1